Financial Crime Compliance

 The need for accurate, auditable and up-to-date information on beneficial owners is a powerful tool in deterring financial crime activity, and to help identify those who might hide their identity behind corporate structures.

 A beneficial owner means any natural person or persons, who ultimately owns or controls the customer.
-EU Directives state that a shareholding of 25% or more, whether it be a natural person or corporate entity, shall be an indication of direct ownership.
+Most AML regime directives state that a shareholding of 25% or more, whether it be a natural person or corporate entity, shall be an indication of direct ownership.
 Depending on an organisation’s risk-based approach, a lower percentage can be set depending on their criteria.

 In exceptional cases, organisations, having exhausted all other means of identification, and provided there are no grounds for suspicion, may consider the senior managing officials to be the beneficial owners.